HistoryThis section has been translated automatically.

 - Autier J (2008) Prospective study of the cutaneous adverse effects of sorafenib, a novel multikinase inhibitor.
 Arch Dermatol 144: 886-892

-- Jung S et al (2015) Current developments in the prevention and therapy of the hand-foot syndrome.
-Acta Dermatol 41: 77-80
+- Jung S et al (2015) Current developments in the prevention and treatment of hand-foot syndrome.
+Act Dermatol 41: 77-80

 - Lassere Y et al (2004) Management of hand-foot syndrome in patients treated with capecitabine (Xeloda).
 Eur J Oncol 13: 566-575